-Set-imaginal-free is used to clear the busy state of the imaginal module in the current model.
-It should only be used by functions that are called as a result of a generic-action request to the imaginal-action buffer.
+Set-imaginal-free is used to clear the busy state of the imaginal module in the current model of the current meta-process and indicate that a request has been completed.
+It should only be used by functions that are called as a result of a generic action request to the imaginal-action buffer.